VanekPetr/practical-financial-optimization-course/INTRODUCTION.md

 ### [non-compulsory] Install a code editor

 To efficiently study the code, edit it, and write your own code, you need to install a code editor.
 I would recommend PyCharm, which is my favorite code editor.
-However, you can use any other editor that you prefer.
+However, you can use any other editor that you prefer like VS Code, Cursor or Windsurf.

 You can find a great tutorial on how to install PyCharm [here](https://www.jetbrains.com/help/pycharm/installation-guide.html).
-The free PyCharm Community Edition is available to download from [here](https://www.jetbrains.com/pycharm/download/) (scroll down on the page).
+The free PyCharm Community Edition is available to download from [here](https://www.jetbrains.com/pycharm/download/)
+(scroll down on the page).